Disability Awareness Day

 A free bus service will operate from the Warrington Bus Interchange situated by Warrington Central Station and the Golden Square Shopping Centre to the Walton terminus (opposite the Walton Arms pub).
 This leaves a journey of approximately 800 metres to the event site.
 The first bus will leave the bus station at 10.00am and every 30 minutes thereafter.
 Return journeys will also operate at 30 minute intervals at a quarter past and quarter to the hour, every hour, with the last bus leaving the Walton terminus at 5.45pm.
 This service is kindly supported by Network Warrington.
 For more details contact the DAD office on Tel 01925 240064

 Warrington Central Station and Warrington Bank Quay Station are both fully accessible.
 This includes assistance, lifts, accessible toilets and car parking within easy reach of the stations.
 Please contact your rail operator for more details.

 If you chose to travel to the event by taxi or private hire you will find that many of our local service providers are experienced with the needs of disabled passengers, we have checked around for you and listed the accessible taxi companies concerned here.

-If you would like to stay over in a local hotel or B&B, or fancy some shopping while you are here,please check out our sister site the Warrington Access Guide.
+If you would like to stay over in a local hotel or B&B, or fancy some shopping while you are here,please check out the Warrington section of Disabled Go.
 This website has accessibility details and contact information for most of the business premises in the area